Jass-Noor2012/tokenvm_hypersdk/README.md

 ## Project Overview

 This guide walks you through the process of utilizing the Avalanche HyperSDK to create a customized virtual machine and subnet on the Avalanche platform.
-HyperSDK enables developers to design and tailor blockchains for specific purposes such as token creation, transfers, and asset management.
+HyperSDK enables developers to design and tailor blockchains for specific purposes such as token creation, minting, check balance, and asset management.

 ## Features

-1. Custom Virtual Machine: Build and customize a blockchain using HyperSDK.
+1. __Custom Virtual Machine:__ Build and customize a blockchain using HyperSDK.
-2. Token Management: Define and manage rules for token creation, minting, and transfers.
+2. __Asset Management:__ Define and manage rules for asset creation, minting, and check balance.
-3. Order Book Management: Create and handle an order book for asset trading.

 ## Objective

-Our startup aims to develop a custom virtual machine to facilitate token minting and transfer operations.
+Our startup aims to develop a custom virtual machine to facilitate token minting and check balance operations.
 HyperSDK offers the flexibility needed to construct a blockchain with precise functionality, including token management and asset trading.

 ## Important Note